Primetalk/parsers-tutorial/LOG.md

 # Sequence of changes to the project in a reverse chronological order

+### 6. Extend parser with support for functions

+Our arithmetic parser supports just numbers.
+How difficult it is to add support for functions?
+First of all we should expand our expression model with functions.
+A typical simple function has a name (identifier) and takes one argument.
+We parse it as an identifier that is followed by parentheses with another expression inside.

 ### 5. Construct new parsers from smaller ones

 The list of basic combinators are in `ParserCombinatorsOverview.scala`.